raspberrypilearning/amazing-image-identifier/en/step_9.md

 title: Print it out as text
 ---

-If you’re building a command line tool, you can print the classification out with the print function.
+If you have built a command line tool, you can print the classification out with the print function.
 This creates a useful tool that can easily be connected to other command line tools to achieve more complex goals.

 --- /collapse ---